ahmed-gamal-dev/modern_laravel_starter/README.md

 like models namespace and default routes name space, so we make example for every thing to give you starting point to go ..

-- Routes are Structured perfectly, and seperated to multiple files according to namespace and prefix,all routes in api or web arranged perfectly to accommodate large projects, Also Controllers and views files
+- Routes are Structured perfectly, and seperated to multiple files according to namespace and prefix, all routes in api or web arranged perfectly to accommodate large projects, Also Controllers and views files

 - Examples for Models and Controllers.